3.1

 Earnings

-Earnings, such as dividends or interest, can be a key driver of the value of an investment.
+Earnings, such as dividends or interest, can be a key driver of an investment's value.
 The potential for future earnings may be considered when valuing an investment.

 Book value

-The book value of an investment is the value of the investment as recorded on the company's balance sheet.
-This may be different from the market price, especially for assets such as real estate or intangible assets that are difficult to value.
+The book value of an investment is the value recorded on the company's balance sheet.
+This value may be different from the market price, especially for difficult-to-value assets such as real estate or intangible assets.

 Future growth potential

-The future growth potential of an investment may also be considered when valuing an investment.
+When valuing an investment, the future growth potential may also be considered.
 This may include factors such as the company's financial performance, competitive advantage, and industry trends.

 Risk

-The level of risk associated with an investment may also be taken into account when valuing an investment.
+The level of risk associated with an investment may also be considered when valuing an investment.
 Higher levels of risk may be reflected in a lower valuation, while lower levels of risk may be reflected in a higher valuation.

 3.5